jpgmv1998/reproducible_paper_template/randomReferences.md

 [dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
 The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

 [tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

+[model summary](https://vincentarelbundock.github.io/modelsummary/) - modelsummary creates tables and plots to summarize statistical models and data in R.

 ## Reproducibility